grow/grow/content/docs/podspec.md

 ### project*

 A unique identifier for this pod, formatted by `<owner's nickname>/<pod's nickname>`.
-Pod servers may implement features such as access control and workflow based on the project ID.
+The project ID is primarily used to identify your pod at a launch destination.
+Destinations may implement features such as access control or deploy hooks using the project ID.
 Two different pods on the same server cannot have the same project ID.

+If you deploy a pod, subsequent deployments will use the pod's project ID to store a deployment history.
+If you change your project ID after deployment, unexpected things will happen.

     project: john/example